-A classic lasagne with a side salad and garlic bread is a fantastic meal that’s so hard to beat!
-I will show you how to make the perfect lasagne from scratch.
+A classic lasagne with a side salad and garlic bread is a fantastic meal that’s so hard to beat.
+This is my best homemade lasagne recipe – it takes a little effort to make, but it’s so worth it!

-This lasagne recipe is simple but oh SO good – rich beef ragu, layers of pasta, bechamel sauce and gooey mozzarella and cheddar cheese.
+This best homemade lasagne recipe is simple but oh SO good – rich beef ragu, layers of pasta, bechamel sauce and gooey mozzarella and cheddar cheese.

 Bring.
 It.
 On.

 First of all we make the meat sauce (beef ragu).
 I always use this recipe.
 I often do this the night before to get ahead.
-For best results, cook the ragu for a good 2-3 hours on a low heat.
+For best results, let the ragu blip away for a good 2-3 hours on a low heat.
 Doing this will allow all the flavours to develop and your ragu will be all the better for it.

 Then we need to make the white (bechamel) sauce.
-I don’t like to make the sauce too thick because it tends to disappear if it isn’t very runny.
+I don’t like to make the sauce too thick because it tends to disappear into the layers if it isn’t a little runny.

 I like lots of white sauce in my lasagne so I don’t skimp on it!